iisys-hof/map-matching-2/README.md

       matching, eliminates network disk IO during matching but needs a lot of RAM and startup time.
     - **Network:** Optional export of nodes and edges into CSV files.
     - **Matches:** Export of matches with configurable extra columns into CSV files.
+    - **Times:** Timestamps of the start and end time of a track (if available) are automatically outputted.
+      Optionally, all timestamps of the original input track and the simplified track can be outputted as lists.
     - **Comparisons:** Export of comparison results with configurable extra columns into CSV files.
     - **Candidates:** Candidates can be optionally exported into CSV files for expert understanding of how the program chose and created the match.